FrancescoSlongo/Computational-Physics---Trento/README.md

-# Computazionale
+# Computational Physics
-Repository for Project of COmputational Physics - Master's course in Trento
+Repository for Project of Computational Physics - Master's course in Trento